 Based on these, we resolve and implement year-long initiatives targeting climate change issues that take into account the risks and opportunities for each department, report the results to Environmental Management Officer, evaluate and analyze the results at meetings of the Environmental Management Committee, and as necessary, revise these risks and opportunities.
 To look at a specific example: For the production of silicon wafer, the SUMCO Group makes every effort to streamline production and promote rationalization in order to reduce electric power consumption.
-When it comes time to update production and utility facilities, we replace them with energy-saving and high-efficiency alternatives.
-In offices, lighting is turned off during lunchtime and other breaks, and air conditioners are set at a reasonable temperature to save energy.
-At the Noda Plant, we cut electric power usage by upgrading coolers, changing over to LED lighting, and other measures.
+In addition, each plant reduces electric power consumption by installing energy-saving and high-efficiency equipment when renewing production and utility facilities, by switching to LED lighting equipment, and other measures.